Léo DUBAL & Monique LARREY

 in the Museum TORRES APARICIO (Photo: L. Dubal)

-The skin sample has then been thoroughly degreased and washed from
+after having been thoroughly degreased and washed from contaminants,

 and results released on July, 8th, 2005 as ETH-30630.

 which is what one could expect for human skin.